TamBut/attendance-risk-scoring/README.md

 # Attendance and Volatility in Aotearoa

-This project analyzes 13 years of regional attendance data (2011-2024) to identify patterns of attendance instability that can be combined with traditional equity-based metrics.
+This project analyses 13 years of regional attendance data (2011-2024) to identify patterns of attendance instability that can be combined with traditional equity-based metrics.
 The resulting framework provides education policymakers with a data-driven approach to prioritise intervention resources and identify emerging risks before they become critical.

 > **Problem**: Focusing intervention strategies on socioeconomic disadvantage risks potentially overlooking at-risk regions with different risk profiles.